NCAR/DART/observations/obs_converters/Ameriflux/fluxnetfull_to_obs.rst

    step.
 To prevent overconfident observations the ONEflux method attempts to account for as many sources of uncertainty as possible and that is reflected in this converter code.

+   If an observation has a missing uncertainty value, the code estimates an uncertainty based on an empirically-based relative uncertainty value that reduces with increasing time resolution.
+The default relative uncertainty values are 20%, 10% and 5% for HH/HR, DD/WW and MM time resolution respectively.
+The user can adjust these values within the source code.

 Quality Control